SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 ### Limitations

-#### UI5 version and framework
+#### UI5 version and framework:

 This extension derives the UI5 version in the following sequence:

-1. the minUI5Version from the manifest.json file
+1. The `minUI5Version` from the manifest.json file (see note)
-2. Lookup in CDN for UI5 version and negotiates to the closest LTS version, if not found
+2. Lookup in CDN for UI5 version and negotiate to the closest LTS version (see note).
-3. Default back to 1.71 (latest patch level)
+3. If it is not found or the version is 1.38 or older, then default back to 1.71 (latest patch level).
+The framework (SAPUI5/OpenUI5) is derived from the ui5.yaml file.
+This defaults to SAPUI5.

+Note: If `minUI5Version` not found in the manifest.json or lookup in CDN fails, then fall back to default 1.71.49 version

 The framework(SAPUI5/OpenUI5) is derived from the ui5.yaml file.
 This defaults to SAPUI5.

-#### Custom controls
+#### Custom controls:

 This extension does not currently support custom controls, some features, such as validations, may use heuristics to guess that a tag is a custom control.
 However, no auto-complete is currently offered